phac-nml/genomic_address_service/docs/overview.md

 profile_dists works with categorical vectors (gene variant vectors in our examples) and the distance between vectors is informed by the Hamming distance (for both Hamming and scaled distances): the more disagreements in the vectors, the greater the distance.

 We've previously [generated a square distance matrix](#profile_dists-generating-a-distance-matrix) using profile_dists.
 We then [generated a hierarchical clustering and linkage](#complete-linkage-clustering) from those distances and [converted hierarchical clusters into flat clusters](#generating-an-address-from-the-complete-linkage-hierarchical-clustering) using gas mcluster.
 We'd like to add additional samples to our flat clusters (i.e. addresses) without having to repeat the entire process from scratch with the additional samples added into the input. [gas call](#call-clustering-new-samples) allows us to update an existing cluster.
-However, we need pairwise distances between new samples and existing samples in the cluster so that we know how where to place the new samples.
+However, we need pairwise distances between new samples and existing samples in the cluster so that we know where to place the new samples.

 ### Generating Pairwise Distances